Gland-tailed free-tailed bat

-The gland-tailed free-tailed bat (Chaerephon bemmeleni) is a species of bat in the family Molossidae.
+The gland-tailed free-tailed bat (Mops bemmeleni) is a species of bat in the family Molossidae.
 Its natural habitats are subtropical or tropical moist montane forests, dry savanna, and caves.

 Taxonomy and etymology

 It was described as a new species in 1879 by Dutch zoologist Fredericus Anna Jentink.
 Jentink placed it in the now-defunct genus Nyctinomus, with the name Nyctinomus bemmeleni.
 The eponym for the species name "bemmeleni" was Dutch naturalist Adriaan Anthoni van Bemmelen, who presented the holotype to the Leyden Museum where Jentink was curator.